Five children headed for Disney World among seven dead in fiery Florida highway crash

 Five children from a Louisiana church group headed for a Disney World vacation were among the seven killed in a fiery highway crash near Gainesville, Florida, officials said Friday.

-The young victims were in a van coming from Avoyelles Parish, Louisiana, when the deadly crash happened on Interstate 75 at about 3:40 p.m.
+The young victims were in a van coming from Marksville in Avoyelles Parish, Louisiana, when the deadly five-vehicle pileup happened on Interstate 75 at about 3:40 p.m.
 ET on Thursday, according to the Florida Highway Patrol.

-The two others killed were both truck drivers, one was a northbound semi and the other one was heading south.
+The two others killed were both drivers of two semi-trailers, one heading northbound and the other south.

-“It’s a heartbreaking event,” FHP Lt.
+“It’s a heartbreaking event,” Highway Patrol Lt.
 Patrick Riordan told reporters near the crash scene in Alachua County, Florida.

+The children who died were identified as Joel Cloud, 14; Jeremiah Warren, 14; Cierra Bordelan, 9; Cara Descant, 13; and Brieana Descant, 10.

+The drivers of the two big rigs who were killed were identified as Steve Holland, 59, of West Palm Beach, Florida, and Douglas Bolkema, 49, Albuquerque, New Mexico.

+Among the eight people injured in the accident were four children, ranging in age from 9 to 14 years old, and four adults, the highway patrol said.

-There were 10 to 12 people in the van carrying those kids, according to Riordan.
+There were 10 to 12 people in the van carrying the children who died, according to Riordan.

-The van was carrying worshipers from the Avoyelles House of Mercy in Marksville, Louisiana, on a trip to Walt Disney World, Avoyelles Public Schools Superintendent Blaine Dauzat told NBC News.
+The van was carrying Pentecostal worshipers from the Avoyelles House of Mercy in Louisiana, on a trip to Walt Disney World, Avoyelles Public Schools Superintendent Blaine Dauzat told NBC News.

 "It's pretty bad, in a system as small as us, it hits you hard, it really affects you," said Dauzat, head of the 5,300-student school system that's 160 miles northwest of New Orleans.